xtruong1909/rl-swarm/README.md

 #### 2. Install Docker

 Make sure you have Docker installed and the Docker daemon is running on your machine.
 To do that, follow [these instructions](https://docs.docker.com/get-started/get-docker/) according to your OS.
+Ensure you allot sufficient memory to the Docker containers.
+For example if using Docker Desktop, this can be done by going to Docker Desktop Settings > Resources > Advanced > Memory Limit, and increasing it to the maximum possible value.

 #### 3. Start the Swarm